 Although the WIMD won't be recalculated until 2019, some of the indicators that make up the WIMD are updated annually.
-In 2016 Blaenau Gwent has the highest percentage of its population (22%) in income deprivation in Wales, whereas the average for Wales is 16%.
-It also has the highest percentage of its working age population (16%) claiming employment related benefits in Wales, whereas the average in Wales is 11%.
+In 2017 Blaenau Gwent has the highest percentage of its population (21%) in income deprivation in Wales.It also has the highest percentage of its working age population (15%) claiming employment related benefits, whereas the average in Wales is 10%.